2023 Carolina, Puerto Rico, massacre

-The 2023 Carolina, Puerto Rico, massacre took place on July 25, 2023, when five youngsters, four of them teenagers from the southern city of Guayama, were murdered and their bodies were found in barrio Martín González, in the northern city of Carolina and in neighboring Loíza.
+On July 25, 2023, five children, four of them teenagers from the southern city of Guayama, were murdered and had their bodies were found in barrio Martín González, in the northern city of Carolina and in neighboring Loíza.
 The people who were found murdered in Carolina were identified by Puerto Rico's police as 27-year-old Eric Johan Batista Trinidad Navarro, 18-year-old Dartaneon Pablo Figueroa Navarro, and 15-year-old Iván Alfonso Morales Rivera, while the two young women found dead in Loíza were identified as 13-year-old Nahia Paola Ramos López and her best friend, 15-year-old Tanaisha Michelle De Jesús Curet.
 Police believe that, while the five bodies were found in different cities, the murders are related.

 Before the murders

 Nahia Ramos went to visit her friend Tanaisha De Jesús on July 24 and to stay at her friend's house.
 Sometime after Tanaisha's adoptive mom, Maribel Curet, went to sleep, the two girls left the house.
 Tanaisha De Jesús had recently composed a poster which she gave Nahia, asking her on it to be her best friend.
 Nahia was about to turn 14 years old on Friday, July 28th.
 Nahia wrote "yes" as an answer on the poster and circled her answer with a heart drawing.
 This happened the day before their murders.

 Meanwhile, Iván Morales was a suspect of and had been interrogated as part of an investigation concerning an earlier massacre that had taken place at El Campesino, a local business in Guayama, where three people had died.
 He was also suspected of four carjackings that had taken place recently in the southern city of Ponce.

 The previous Sunday, a Toyota Tacoma vehicle was stolen from a businessman in Ponce.
 Police identified the vehicle in which the two young girls were found as the one that was reported stolen.